Frequently asked questions

 What about the teams that do not win?

-Per challenge only one team can win the follow-up order by the challenge partner.
 We usually have about 10 participants per challenge though.
-But no worries, all participants benefit greatly from the challenge: The trade fair offers unique networking opportunities and the chance to present your business to a large audience.
+All participants benefit greatly from the challenge: The trade fair offers unique networking opportunities and the chance to present your business to a large audience.
 You still get in close contact with the challenge partner for potential future engagements.
 The external feedback and new perspectives can help improve your product and you’ll be part of the prototype.club community: Know about future challenges first.

 What do I have to deliver?